How Much Compensation Can I Claim For Stress At Work?

 - Special damages – anything not to do with the physical effects of the condition, that are being claimed for in compensation, comes under general damages.
 This will include direct expenses such as medical costs.
 It also includes other financial losses, such as cancelling a planned event that has already been paid for.
 All medical fees and ongoing cost of treatment also come under general damages, as does care costs.

-To find out what else you can factor into stress at work claims, please get in touch with our personal injury advisers.
+To find out what else you can factor into stress at work claims, please get in touch with our personal injury advisors.

-The legal fees involved can be quite high.
+The legal fees involved in accident claims of any kind can be quite high.
 Even if you do pay your own legal costs, and you fail to win your case, you will lose them.
 But why take the risk?
 We have a solution.

 We offer a No Win No Fee claims service.
 What this means, is that you won’t need to pay any fees at all during the time we are helping you with your compensation claim.
 If we don’t win your case, then you don’t pay us anything at all.
 No risk at all, so there is no reason not to begin your claim today should costs concern you.